 Marriage counselling is not just for married couples.
 All kinds of couples – new, old, married, unmarried, gay or straight – can find benefit in relationship counselling or couples counselling.

-At Mindful Psychology, we have psychologists with specific training and expertise in couples counselling at our rooms in Wooloongabba, Brisbane.
+At Mindful Psychology, we have psychologists and counsellors with specific training and expertise in couples counselling at our rooms in Wooloongabba, Brisbane.

 - De facto or married couples

 - Individuals who aren’t sure whether this person is right for them